 - co-operation with other user groups in achieving our goals

-…for optimum use of the resources of Ontario for the long-term social and economic benefits of all.
+- optimum use of the resources of Ontario for the long-term social and economic benefits of all.

 - There shall be full co-operation between members of the Association at all times.

-- Members of the Association, their employees and guides will be required to fully co-operate with the Ministry of Tourism and Recreation, Ministry of Natural Resources, or any other Government Department concerned with the Ontario Tourist Industry, and to fully adhere to their laws, rules and regulations.
+- Members of the Association, their employees and guides will be required to fully co-operate with the Ministry of Tourism and Culture, Ministry of Natural Resources, or any other Government Department concerned with the Ontario Tourist Industry, and to fully adhere to their laws, rules and regulations.

 - Regular Members (Operators) will be required to maintain good, adequate, and serviceable equipment for the use of guests and employees.